 In November 2006, Minneapolis voters approved a change from traditional balloting to instant runoff (later called ranked choice voting) for municipal elections.

-Ranked choice voting used for the first time in Minneapolis
+RCV used for the first time in Minneapolis

 The City redesigned the hand-count process

 A one-week session developed the Minneapolis Method of hand counting ballots at the precinct level.
 Using the Minneapolis Method, hand counting a 70,000 voter turnout for 22 offices would take 37 eight-hour shifts with 102 election judges serving as counters and data entry staff.
 This new method would assure seating elected candidates on time.